 |$ 31,843||$ 33,170|

 The 2016 Chevrolet Volt is the second generation of Chevy's range-extended electric car.
-It's all-new, and it retains all of the Volt's strongest attributes while fixing most of the shortcomings of the previous model.
-It has more all-electric range--50 miles--and higher fuel efficiency, with its EPA rating expected to come in at a combined 41 mpg.
-It has a fifth seat, though it's only for occasional use on short trips by lithe passengers on the small side.
-And although we haven't driven it yet, Chevy promises that it's smoother, quieter, and more powerful than its predecessor.
+It's all-new this year, and it retains all of the Volt's strongest attributes while fixing most of the shortcomings of the previous model.
+It has more all-electric range--53 miles--and higher fuel efficiency, with an EPA rating of 42 mpg combined.
+And it's slightly less expensive than last year's Volt, though its starting price before incentives is still more than $30,000.

-The company hopes, in fact, that drivers of the new 2016 Volt will be able to make fully 90 percent of their trips on electricity alone.
-When the range-extending engine does switch on, though, it says the new Volt is much quieter and less strained even under full power, maintaining the smooth, silent feeling of electric drive even as the engine generates power to drive the car.
+The company hopes, in fact, that drivers of the new 2016 Volt will be able to make fully 90 percent of all their trips on electricity alone.
+When the range-extending engine does switch on, though, the new Volt is much quieter and less strained even under full power, maintaining the smooth, silent feeling of electric drive even as the engine generates power to drive the car.